-Class HWPin HWPin Package AUTOSAR Ter AUTOSAR Templates::ECUResourceTemplate Class Description A HWPin is an elementary electrical interface of the HWElement.
+Class HWPin HWPin Package AUTOSAR Ter AUTOSAR Templates::ECUResourceTemplate Class Description A HWPin is an HWPort can be A HWPin is an elementary electrical interface of the HWElement.
 The HWPins of a HWPort can be clustered if there are some HWPins with the same behaviour.
-Base Class(es) Attribute Datatype Datatype Mul.
+Base Class(es) Base Identifiable Class(es) Attribute Datatype Datatype Mul.
 Link Type Attribute Description Table 2-6: HW Pin